fybrik/fybrik/samples/multicluster-argocd/README.md

 make kind-setup-multi
 ```

-Then, run the following commands to deploy Argo CD:
+Then, run the following commands to deploy Argo CD on the coordinator cluster:

 ```bash
 kubectl config use-context kind-control